coi-dev/ox-coi/CONTRIBUTING.md

-# Contributing to OX Coi
+# Contributing to OX COI Messenger

-At first thanks for you interest in helping in the development of OX Coi and COI.
+At first thanks for you interest in helping in the development of OX COI Messenger and COI.
 Before contributing, please have a look at the following points.

 ## You have a question?
 If you have a question regarding usage or implementation details please don't open an issue.
 First have a look into our [Wiki](https://github.com/open-xchange/ox-coi/wiki).
 You can also contact us via [coi-dev.org](https://www.coi-dev.org/) or via our [mailing list](mailto:dev-join@coi-dev.org).
 We are always happy to help people, but we have to keep the issue tracker as cleaned up as possible to maintain the overview.